minhajul-im/JavaScript/Mordarn JS/String/MUTABLE.md

 # Mutable string methods

-concat(): This method concatenates the specified strings to the end of the current string.

 replace(): This method replaces all occurrences of the specified substring with the specified replacement string.

 slice(): This method returns a new string that contains the specified substring of the current string.